jbcodeforce/flink_project_demos/customer_360/c360_spark_processing/README.md

 ### Creating Persistent Tables

-If you want tables that persist in the metastore:
+If you want tables that persist data in the metastore use one of the following options:

 #### Option 1: Create Managed Tables
 ```sql